openhab/openhab-addons/bundles/org.openhab.binding.deconz/README.md

 The specification of your sensor depends on the deCONZ capabilities.
 Have a detailed look for [supported devices](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/Supported-Devices).

+The `last_seen` channel is added when it is available AND the `lastSeenPolling` parameter of this sensor is used to enable polling.

 Other devices support

 | Channel Type ID   | Item Type                | Access Mode | Description                           | Thing types                                   |